Daniele Gatti © Anne Dokter

 Royal Concertgebouw Orchestra Amsterdam

-The Royal Concertgebouw Orchestra Amsterdam (RCO) was founded in 1888 as the Concertgebouw Orkest to mark the dedication of Amsterdam’s concert hall; since its 100th birthday in 1988, its name has included the adjective “royal” in its name.
-In the first five decades of its history the RCO was decisively shaped by Willem Mengelberg, who established its great Mahler tradition.
+The Royal Concertgebouw Orchestra Amsterdam (RCO) was founded in 1888 as the Concertgebouw Orkest to mark the dedication of Amsterdam’s concert hall; since its 100th birthday in 1988, its name has included the adjective “royal.”
+In the first five decades of its history, the RCO was decisively shaped by Willem Mengelberg, who established its great Mahler tradition.
 “Truly splendid, full of youthful freshness and enthusiasm,” was Richard Strauss’s assessment of the ensemble in 1897.
 Dozens of composers have ascended the RCO’s podium ever since: from Mahler, Debussy, Bartók, and Stravinsky through Berio, Nono, and Henze to – in recent years – George Benjamin, Oliver Knussen, Tan Dun, Thomas Adès, and Michel van der Aa.
-Internationally renowned conductors have also regularly performed in Amsterdam, from Pierre Monteux, Bruno Walter, and Otto Klemperer through Georg Solti, George Szell, and Eugen Jochum to the podium stars of our own time.
+Internationally renowned conductors have also regularly performed in Amsterdam, from Pierre Monteux, Bruno Walter, and Otto Klemperer through Sir Georg Solti, George Szell, and Eugen Jochum to the podium stars of our own time.
 Eduard van Beinum was the first to helm the RCO as Music Director following the Second World War; his successors have included Bernard Haitink (1961–1988), Riccardo Chailly (1988–2004), and Mariss Jansons (2004–2015).
-Since 2016 Daniele Gatti has held the position of Music Director; during the 2017-18 season he will also lead tours to the United States, Japan, and Korea.
+Since 2016 Daniele Gatti has held the position of Music Director; in February 2019 he will concertize with the RCO in the United States.
 The Royal Concertgebouw Orchestra today comprises 120 members from 25 nations.
-As part of the “RCO Meets Europe” project, by 2019 it will have traveled to all 28 countries of the European Union in order to affirm the idea of international understanding and the unity of the continent.
-Some 1,100 recordings on LP, CD, and DVD, which since 2004 have been released on the Orchestra’s in-house RCO label, document their artistic achievements.
+By the end of 2018, as part of the “RCO Meets Europe” project, it will have traveled to all 28 countries of the European Union in order to reaffirm the idea of international understanding and the unity of the Continent.
+Some 1,100 recordings on LP, CD, and DVD, which since 2004 have been released on the Orchestra’s in-house RCO live label, document the RCO’s artistic achievements.
 The Royal Concertgebouw Orchestra is generously supported by ING Group and Unilever.

 LUCERNE FESTIVAL (IMF) debut on 3 September 1972 in a program of music by Stravinsky and Bruckner’s Seventh Symphony under Bernard Haitink.